Samizafar68/C-_Connect-4-Game-Console-Base-/README.md

 # Connect 4 Game 🎮

 A **C++ implementation** of the **classic Connect 4 game**, where two players take turns dropping tokens into a vertical grid.
-The first player to align four tokens in a row (horizontally, vertically, or diagonally) wins the game.
+The first player to align four tokens in a row (horizontally, vertically, or diagonally) wins the game(You can Play in Easy,Medium,Hard mode).
 The project incorporates fundamental programming concepts such as loops, functions, arrays, and file handling.

 ## 📌 Features